 One thing’s for sure, more exciting developments will soon appear on live video streaming apps in the future… and the future’s not too far away!!

-ALMOST 2 YEARS AGO BY ALAN JARQUE
+OVER 5 YEARS AGO BY ALAN JARQUE